amitxv/PC-Tuning/docs/physical-setup.md

     - Enabling [message signaled interrupts](/docs/post-install.md#message-signaled-interrupts) on devices may resolve the software related causes of IRQ sharing but the purpose of checking IRQ sharing now is to resolve the hardware related causes

-- An Ethernet cable is mandatory due to the unreliability, degraded performance and excessive interference of wireless connections
+- An Ethernet cable is strongly recommended due to the unreliability, degraded performance and excessive interference of wireless connections

 - Measure and minimize bufferbloat as it is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets.